MrAsterisco/homebridge-hisense-tv/README.md

 If you make changes to the codebase, I am not enforcing a coding style, but I may ask you to make changes based on how the rest of the library is made.

 # Credits
-This plugin makes use of a modified version of the [hisensetv](https://github.com/newAM/hisensetv) Python script, originally written by [Alex](https://github.com/newAM) and distributed as open-source software [here](https://github.com/MrAsterisco/hisensetv).
+This plugin made use of a modified version of the [hisensetv](https://github.com/newAM/hisensetv) Python script, originally written by [Alex](https://github.com/newAM) and distributed as open-source software [here](https://github.com/MrAsterisco/hisensetv).
+Since version 3.0.0 the plugin uses a typescript native mqtt client.

 The code structure and style is heavily inspired by the [homebridge-smartglass plugin](https://github.com/unknownskl/homebridge-smartglass), written by [UnknownSKL](https://github.com/unknownskl).